-Swedish Match sources raw tobacco from global suppliers (such as Alliance One, ITC and Universal Leaf) and not directly from tobacco farmers.
-Farms are generally in tier two with some exceptions (in regions where regulations and/or market structures add more complication).
+Swedish Match sources its raw tobacco primarily from global suppliers (such as Alliance One, ITC and Universal Leaf) who in turn source tobacco from individual farmers.
 The STP is a due diligence program for sustainability aspects in tobacco growing and manufacturing.
-It was jointly developed by the tobacco industry in 2015; implementation started in 2016 and the first review cycle will be completed at the end of 2018.
+It was jointly developed by the tobacco industry in 2015; implementation started in 2016 and the first review cycle was completed at the end of 2018.
 Through the STP, we assure adherence to the requirements on, for example, human rights, labor practices, health and safety, as well as environmental issues, set forth in our Supplier Code of Conduct.
-Our suppliers continuously perform risk assessments in relation to these requirements and establish action plans for continuous improvement, for both for our suppliers and the suppliers of our suppliers.
+Our suppliers continuously perform risk assessments in relation to these requirements and establish action plans for continuous improvement, for both our suppliers and for the suppliers of our suppliers.
 Farmers are subject to regular training on relevant aspects of the program with the purpose of improving conditions on the farm, yields and livelihoods.